fedeisas/laravel-4-js-routes/README.md

 Please, let me know!
 Send a pull request or a patch.
 Questions?
 Ask!
 I will respond to all filed issues.

 ## Inspiration
-Although no code was copied, this package is greatly inspired on [FOSJsRoutingBundle](https://github.com/FriendsOfSymfony/FOSJsRoutingBundle) for Symfony.
+Although no code was copied, this package is greatly inspired by [FOSJsRoutingBundle](https://github.com/FriendsOfSymfony/FOSJsRoutingBundle) for Symfony.

 ## License
 This package is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)